JustinTulloss/cobra/README.markdown

 Tests
 -----

-Cobra is tested with JSSpec, which you can find in the "spec" subfolder.
+Cobra is tested with JSSpec, which you can find in the `spec` subfolder.
-Open spec_runner.html in your browser of choice to see all the tests passing.
+Open `spec_runner.html` in your browser of choice to see all the tests passing.

 Known to work in: